Mastermindzh/rickvanlieshout.com/content/posts/2015/making-things/index.md

 Throughout the entire project we will be using a [github repo](https://github.com/Mastermindzh/han4pi) to sync changes.
 One of the benefits of a github repo, apart from the actual git stuff, is that we automatically share all our code / designs.
 This means that anyone who is interested can either reproduce or follow along with us.

-## Enough talking, show us something!
+## Enough talking, show us something

 Well alright then, we've got a couple of things "ready" to show others.
 The first of which are the design schematics of our controllers and our "hubs".